moirairpg/moirai/README.md

 9. Run the bot
     - Through the IDE of your choice
     - Through the console with Maven by running `mvn spring-boot:run` on the bot's root folder
-    - Through the console by running the JAR file directly with `java -jar malaquias-0.0.1-SNAPSHOT.jar`
+    - Through the console by running the JAR file directly with `java -jar chatrpg-0.0.1-SNAPSHOT.jar`

 ## Features
-Malaquias was made with RPG DM'ing in mind, so we're striving to add commands and features that make that experience richer.
+ChatRPG was made with RPG DM'ing in mind, so we're striving to add commands and features that make that experience richer.

 * Slash commands
 * Custom personas with their own model settings